ArashPartow/math-parser-benchmark-project/trunk/exprtk/readme.txt

    };

-In the above example, the input 'parameters' to the function operator, parameter_list_t,  is  a  type  of  std::vector  of  type_store.
-Each type_store  instance  has  a  member  called  'type'  which  holds the enumeration pertaining  the underlying  type of  the type_store.
+In the example above, the input 'parameters' to the function operator, parameter_list_t,  is  a  type  of  std::vector  of  type_store.
+Each type_store  instance  has  a  member  called  'type'  which  holds the enumeration pertaining to the underlying type of the type_store.
 There are three type enumerations:

    (1) e_scalar - literals, variables, vector elements, expressions